 Application: IF/ICC Species: mouse Sample: BMDMs

-Application: WB Species: mouse Sample:
+Application: WB Species: Mouse Sample:

-Application: WB Species: mouse Sample: kidney
+Application: WB Species: Human Sample: HK-2 cells

 Affinity Biosciences tests all products strictly.
 Citations are provided as a resource for additional applications that have not been validated by Affinity Biosciences.
 Please choose the appropriate format for each application and consult Materials and Methods sections for additional details about the use of any product in these publications.